Schwepish/python-p4-flask-application-structure/README.md

 configuration in sight.
 We also still have access to these Flask tools as written, because `flask run` and `flask shell` look for `app.py` by default!

+> **Note: We don't use the Flask shell often in this curriculum because of the
+> dependencies we introduce throughout Phase 4- `ipdb` scripts provide us a bit
+> more flexibility in most of our use cases.
+We will discuss the Flask shell and
+> its benefits a bit later on in this module, and we encourage you to dig deeper
+> to see if it will be a valuable tool for you in your own development.**

 ***

 ## Conclusion